ygini/GHUpdate/README.md

 The CFBundleShortVersionString will be compared to release tag (leading 'v' char will be striped).

 This scenario is useful when you want to provide update mechanism to bundle like prefpane.

+#Contribution

+Feel free to contribute!

+But please, avoid as much as possible adding ressources like xib, image, alternate binaries, etc. This will add too much complexity with bundle based scenario.